MetaphorData/connectors/metaphor/snowflake/README.md

 grant references on all materialized views in database identifier($db) to role identifier($role);
 grant references on future materialized views in database identifier($db) to role identifier($role);

--- Grant privilege to access the snowflake "Account Usage" views: grant imported privileges on database snowflake to role identifier($role);
+-- Grant privilege to access Snowflake Account Usage views: grant imported privileges on database snowflake to role identifier($role);

 -- (Optional) Grant privilege to "show streams"